-Biomedical Laboratories and the NIH Guidelines for Research Involving Recombinant DNA Molecules describe biosafety practices and procedures for work with pathogens and recombinant organisms as well as some security practices.
+organisms as well as some security practices.
 Personnel reliability and agent accountability are addressed to some extent by the current Select Agent Rules, as discussed above, with the SRA and by requirements for recordkeeping.

 Certain research facilities (notably federal) have instituted formal Personnel Reliability Programs (PRPs) to provide additional measures to help ensure that individuals with access to select agents meet additional standards of reliability.
 Current PRPs are modeled after those within the traditional surety programs and may include extensive background investigations with interviews of character references, security clearances, medical evaluations that may include a review of complete medical records, psychological testing, drug and alcohol testing, polygraph examinations, credit checks, and a comprehensive review of service and employment records.
 PRPs usually also involve formal mechanisms for ongoing monitoring that can include requirements for self-reporting, peer-reporting, ongoing monitoring by supervisors, and penalties for noncompliance.
 Individuals enrolled in a PRP typically undergo periodic reassessments including annual physical examinations, random drug tests, re-evaluation of medical records and medications, recurring psychological evaluations, and renewal of security clearances.

-Importantly, personnel reliability measures can help to mitigate, but not to eliminate the risk of an insider threat.
+Importantly, personnel reliability measures can help to reduce but cannot eliminate the risk of an insider threat.

 Select agent research poses unique security challenges.
 Biological select agents are unlike nuclear and chemical surety material in fundamental ways that make them less-suited for traditional surety programs.
-First, current biological select agents are naturally occurring pathogens that can be isolated from natural sources well beyond the safe confines of laboratory walls.
-Consequently, even if the physical security of pathogens contained within research facilities could be fully guaranteed, these measures would at best only partially mitigate the overall risk of harmful application of these agents.
+First, most current biological select agents and toxins are naturally occurring and can be isolated from natural sources, such as endemic areas, soils, or infected hosts, well beyond the safe confines of laboratory walls.22 Consequently, even if the physical security of pathogens contained within research facilities could be fully guaranteed, these measures would at best only partially mitigate the overall risk of harmful application of these agents.
 Second, whereas nuclear and chemical materials exist in discrete quantities, most biological select agents are living organisms that can be grown into large quantities from a minimal starting sample, manipulated in non-laboratory settings, and disseminated.
 These attributes make attempts to maintain accurate inventories far more challenging.

 Further distinguishing biological agents from nuclear or chemical surety material are the very natures of their respective research programs.
 The original PRPs were implemented for federal research programs that were "born classified" and applied to participants for whom strict security measures in the workplace were routine.
 Even PRPs that have been developed more recently for biological select agents have been implemented in facilities that already are more accustomed to more strict oversight by agencies that have unique research cultures, notably the U.S. Department of Energy (DOE) and Department of Defense (DoD), which stem from their long histories with surety programs.
-Conversely, virtually all research on biological select agents is unclassified, 23, 24 and much of it is conducted in university settings that have a long history of openness, national and international collaboration, and ready sharing of research materials.
-This culture of openness has a long and fruitful history in academia that includes research on pathogens that only relatively recently have been designated "select agents."
+Conversely, virtually all research on biological select agents is unclassified,^{23, 24} and much of it is conducted in university settings that have a long history of